 The FurtherJustice Legal Accelerator Grant is not intended to support legal service organizations.
-The FJ Legal Accelerator Grant will support community-based organizations that primarily provide non-legal services to community members and have decided to launch or expand a direct civil legal services program within the organization.
-The grant program is currently focused on getting legal services into nontraditional or intersecting settings (e.g., homeless shelters, community health centers, etc.).
+The Legal Accelerator Grant will support community-based organizations that primarily provide non-legal services to community members and have decided to launch or expand a direct civil legal services program within the organization.
+The grant program is currently focused on getting legal services into non-traditional or intersecting settings (e.g., immigration advocacy organizations, homeless shelters, domestic violence agencies, community health centers, etc.).

 However, if your organization is a legal services organization and is interested in partnering with a community-based organization that provides non-legal services to community members, we invite you to submit a joint application (see the Joint Applications section below).

 No, the FurtherJustice Legal Accelerator Grant is intended to support the growth of a direct civil legal services program.
 The purpose of the grant is to support the program itself, and not any one aspect of the program.
 While in many cases, the hiring of a lawyers will be the first necessary step in the creation of a legal services program, the grant may be used to fund any expenses in creating (or expanding) a legal services program at a community-based organization including, without limitation, the salaries of non-lawyers, rent for private space for client meetings, legal research, court costs, the purchases of needed equipment, and certain fees for service.